Introduction to Revelation

 • meaning of symbol (e.g. Satan)

-• e.g. if he sees a vision of a great battle, this does not necessarily mean a physical battle
+• so, if he sees a vision of a great battle, this does not necessarily mean a physical battle

 Analysis of the Structure of the book